POOL TIGER continuously catalyzes a natural process that requires no chemicals, replacement parts, electricity or regular maintenance.

 White pools are susceptible to “chalking” which occurs when water circulation patterns slowly grind away at various areas of the finish combined with friction from regular use.
 As a result, tiny particles of gelcoat are released into the water as the finish is sanded down by the waters movement.
 These particles are often smaller in size than the filter’s capability to filter them out allowing for constant recirculation of the particles and the inevitable build up of chalk on the walls.
-This is often mis-diagnosed as the gelcoat failing when in fact it is a combination of dissolved solids from the water, water chemistry and the particles of gelcoat.
+This is often mis-diagnosed as the gelcoat failing when in fact it is a combination of suspended particles from the water, water chemistry and the particles of gelcoat.

 Blue & Solid Surface Pools

 On blue and multi-colored pools, the gelcoat is harder and somewhat more resistant to the grinding effects of circulating water.
-However, these pools can sustain damage to the gelcoat finish due suspended particles in the water that abrade the finish over time and cause various areas to become pitted.
-Suspended particles and dissolved solids then embed within the pitted areas and give the finish noticeable white splotches.
+However, these pools can sustain damage to the gelcoat finish due to suspended particles in the water that abrade the finish over time and cause various areas to become pitted.
+Suspended particles then embed within the pitted areas and give the finish noticeable white splotches.
 This problem is known as “hazing.”

 Of course, virtually all swimming pools contain some very small suspended particles.
 These include minerals present in the source water along with dirt, pollens, fertilizers and other airborne particles deposited due to wind.
 Many of the chemicals used to balance pools contain large amounts of fillers designed to dissolve in the water.
 Fiberglass pools do not absorb the particles like concrete pools because they are virtually non-porous.
 The particles released into the water observed in both chalking and hazing are also quite small, and can vary in size from sub-micron on up.